Ladislav Smoljak

 Ladislav Smoljak (9 December 1931 – 6 June 2010) was a Czech film and theatre director, actor and screenwriter.

 Biography

 Smoljak was born in Prague.
 He tried to study at an art academy but failed the admission process.
-He went on to study physics and mathematics, and later worked as journalist and scriptwriter.
+He went on to study physics and mathematics, and later worked as a journalist and scriptwriter.
 Together with Zdeněk Svěrák he founded the Theatre of Jára Cimrman (Divadlo Járy Cimrmana, DJC) in Prague, named after the fictitious genius Jára Cimrman.
 Smoljak wrote scripts and directed several films; these became very successful in the Czech Republic.

 He died of cancer on 6 June 2010 in Kladno.